5197 Helen C. White Hall

 When working on the final versions of your essays, feel free to come to your teaching assistant or me for help.
 You do not need to do further research, but you can consult with us if you want references for further reading.

 There are some excellent resources on the web for writing philosophy papers.
-After consulting the brief writing suggestions in on the learn@uw site, I particularly recommend:
+I particularly recommend:

 www.sfu.ca/philosophy/writing.htm This is brief, clear, and helpful.